yahyashareef48/twitter-clone-ys/README.md

 Firebase for backend,

 Description:
  This Twitter clone is a web application that aims to replicate the core features of Twitter.
-It allows users to post tweets, follow other users, and engage in conversations by commenting on tweets.
+It allows users to post tweets, follow other users.
 The project is a great example of modern web development, using React and Next.js for the frontend, along with Firebase for the backend.

 Features:
 User registration and authentication,